Welcome to the home page of Oldies FM Newcastle

 The Strengths of Radio

-Radio can reach virtually everyone, whether driving in the car, listening at home or Radio provides ample opportunity for you to get your message to reach local residents.
+Radio can reach virtually everyone, whether driving in the car, listening to home or Streaming online radio provides ample opportunity for you to get your message to reach local residents.

 Frequency is the Key